 The Pioneer starts and finishes in the adventure capital of the world – Queenstown, New Zealand.
-In-between is six incredible days of racing which link together the best back country riding in the South Island.
+In-between is six incredible days of riding which link together the best backcountry riding in the South Island.

 Many of the trails cross private land and can only be ridden while racing The Pioneer, so it’s a once in a lifetime opportunity to gain access to the best riding in New Zealand.
 Expect big scenery and big climbs as you ascend tussock covered hills, traverse mountain ranges, explore secluded valleys and revive the spirit of the original pioneers.

-Terrain will vary each day, but includes a mix of local trails, farm track, NZ Cycle Trails and single track – so be prepared to really see what you, your team mate and your bike are really made of.
-Overall, the course is non-technical so a good set of lungs will be your most important asset.
+Terrain will vary each day, but includes a mix of local trails, farm track, NZ Cycle Trails and single-track – so be prepared to really see what you, your teammate and your bike are really made of.

-The course is marked, navigation skills are not required, and you will pass several check points and aid stations to keep you on-track and well looked after.
-Each day’s racing finishes in a host-town with local hospitality on offer, ensuring each stage is unique and enjoyable.
+The course is marked, navigation skills are not required, and you will pass several checkpoints and aid stations to keep you on-track and well looked after.
+Each day’s racing finishes in a race village with local hospitality on offer, ensuring each stage is unique and enjoyable.
 To cap it all off you will finish back in Queenstown, an amazing place to celebrate achieving something truly epic!

 And so your journey begins…